 Jephthah's story does drive home the point that great care should be exercised when making vows.
 God treats all voluntary vows with exacting accountability, especially contingency vows that promise a certain action in exchange for a divine favor.
 As the Torah says,

-Jephthah was not the first nor the last in biblical history to make a contingency vow of consecration to the Lord, and yet the others have not received the criticism leveled at Jephthah.
-Jacob vowed that if God would take care of him, then he would erect a place of worship dedicated to the Lord and give back a tenth of all that Lord would give him (Gen 28:20-22).
+Jephthah was not the first nor the last in biblical history to make a contingency vow of consecration to ADONAI, and yet the others have not received the criticism leveled at Jephthah.
+Jacob vowed that if God would take care of him, then he would erect a place of worship dedicated to God and give back a tenth of all that God would give him (Gen 28:20-22).
 Interestingly, God held Jacob to his vow (Gen 31:13).
 It should be noted that in surrendering the tenth, Jacob did not sacrifice any of his sons.

 Another person who vowed sacrificially was Hannah.
-She promised the Lord that if he would enable her to conceive a son, she would give him to the Lord all the days of his life (1Sam 1:11).
+She promised ADONAI that if He would enable her to conceive a son, she would give him to ADONAI all the days of his life (1Sam 1:11).
 She fulfilled her vow and surrendered her firstborn to the mercy of God, considering the unfortunate surrogate parent Samuel grew up with.
 Then, there was Absalom (2Sam 15:8) and an unnamed Psalmist (Ps 116:14-18) who made vows dedicating themselves in the service of God.
-David, too, paid vows to the Lord, but offers no information on their nature (Ps 22:5; 61:8).
+David, too, paid vows to ADONAI, but offers no information on their nature (Ps 22:5; 61:8).

 The syntax of the vow must be carefully considered.
 The verb "whatever comes out" is masculine and the phrase "I will offer it up" is literally "I will sacrifice him."
 The phrase "whatever comes out…to meet me" is generally applied to men in other passages where it occurs (e.g., Num 23:3; 1Sam 25:34).
 While Jephthah likely contemplated the possibility of the one coming out being a man, the vow's terms are general enough to include a animal.
 However, the one who came from the house was a female human, and therefore by literal interpretation one would think she would not be included in the scope of his vow.